How to Clear Up Cloudy Hot Tub Water

 Clean Your Hot Tub

 If you've shocked your hot tub and still have cloudy water, it's time to give it a good cleaning.
-Start by draining your hot tub and giving it a thorough rinse with a garden hose.
+Start by draining your hot tub and thoroughly rinse it with a garden hose.

 Clean the interior of your hot tub with a hot tub cleaner.
 Pay special attention to areas where oils or lotions may have built up, such as the headrests.